 Spend three to four weeks abroad with a USD faculty member while gaining academic credit and a unique international experience.
 These programs are open to all students (Freshmen to Seniors) as well as non-USD students.
 Depending on the length of the program, students can complete one or two courses and may even combine two locations based on program calendars.
 Tuition is discounted for these programs and financial aid is available.
 Currently, programs are offered in Argentina, Australia, Austria, China, England, France, Indonesia, Jamaica, South Africa, Spain and Turkey.

 USD Madrid Center

-USD's very own Madrid Center opens in Fall 2014 in the heart of Spain's capital city.
+USD's very own Madrid Center opened in Fall 2014 in the heart of Spain's capital city.
 Students have the opportunity to immerse themselves in Spanish culture while completing courses in business, humanities and social sciences.
 Students live in home-stays with local families and each student participates in a 10-day travel seminar which visits different regions of Spain.
-Please visit the Madrid Center web site for more information.
+Please visit the Madrid Center website for more information.